 We arrived in Johannesburg in October of 1957.
 My father had been offered a job in the same firm as a former Scottish colleague from ISCOR (now Arcelor Mittal) in Vanderbijl Park and we were living in the Valmeidere boarding house in Roberts Avenue, Kensington until we found a suitable flat.
 We witnessed the lights of Sputnik flying over our heads at night and wondered whether this was a sign that we had made the right move to the big city.

-The school year in South Africa runs from January to December, so I, aged thirteen, went to yet another new school just in time to prepare to write end of year exams in subjects with different syllabuses to the ones I had been studying at my previous school.
-I staggered into the busy road each morning, praying that I would not be knocked down by a speeding car, to catch a rattling tram down the hill to Jeppe Girls’ High School, clad in my new green dress and black blazer with white stripes.
-The most important part of the uniform seemed to be the white Panama hat adorned with school colours and badge.
-This had to be worn at all times when outside the school.
+The school year in South Africa runs from January to December, so I, aged thirteen, went to yet another new school just in time to prepare to write the end of year exams in subjects with seemingly different syllabuses to the ones I had been studying at my previous school in Vanderbijlpark.
+I staggered into the middle of the busy road each morning, praying that I would not be knocked down by a speeding car, in order to catch a rattling tram on its way down the hill to Jeppe Girls’ High School, clad in my new green dress and black blazer with white stripes.
+The most important part of the uniform seemed to be the white panama hat adorned with ribbon of school colours and a badge in the front.
+There was a strict rule that thishat had to be worn at all times when outside of school.
 Heaven help anyone who removed it, or worse still, forgot to wear it.

 One of my parents’ friends had a grand piano on which I was allowed to practise and receive music lessons.
 The gentleman had a collection of 78 records which had belonged to his late wife.
 While his son and his friends chatted about various forms of jazz in the sitting room, I looked through the record collection in the dining room and was delighted to find a number of Anne and Webster’s recordings.
 After listening to their fill of Chris Barber records, the young men departed and I was able to play the duet records on the ancient record player.
 I enjoyed listening to the records and thinking that I had heard Anne and Webster singing in Johannesburg the previous year and knew something about them.